 Appointments, Contact Information & Directions

 A consular officer can determine your eligibility for a visa only after you have submitted your application and paid the non-refundable visa application fee.
 Visa interviews are conducted by appointment.
-Please schedule your appointment electronically (see step 3 in “How to Apply for a Nonimmigrant Visa” below).
+Please schedule your appointment electronically through our online calendar.

 Direction to the U.S. Embassy